 Prizel faces third-degree felony involuntary manslaughter, hazing and failure to comply with underage alcohol laws.

 Lehane, who was a former student at the time, faces charges of tampering with evidence, hazing, failure to comply with underage alcohol laws and obstructing official business.

-All eight are expected to appear in court on May 19.
+All 7 other defendants are expected to be in court for arraignments on May 19.

 10TV attempted to reach out to all of the young men charged.

 Attorney Eric Long is representing Henricksen.